Actively Recruiting

 - History of psychosis or active suicidal thoughts

-- Major depressive disorder requiring new or changed treatment
+- Major depressive disorder needing treatment change

 - Borderline personality disorder